yxjava/Checker-Game/README.md

-# Checker-Game
-Used javascript, html, css implement an AI checker game application
+Used javascript, html, css implement an AI checker game application.
+Used alpha-beta search algorithm in the AI part.
+Only need to open test.html file in any browser, you can start the game immediately.